chiggum/pyLDLE2/docs/doubled_manifolds.rst

 Doubled Manifolds
 =================

 Local views are constructed using LDLE only.
-Not applicable with LTSA.
+Not applicable with LPCA.

 .. toctree::
    :maxdepth: 2